gotlium/django-secure-auth/README.rst

 Crontab
 -------

-If you using TOTP authorization, please update your server time.
+When you are using TOTP auth method, please update your server time.
-If your time is behind, user cannot authenticated by this method.
+If your server time is behind from real time, user cannot be authenticated by authenticator app.
+You can run ntpd clients, or update time on server by cron job:

 .. code-block:: bash